 How should I prepare for the exam?

-H&W does not presently offer a PTPC preparatory course.
-There are no continuing education courses that applicants must attend in order to apply for PTPC, such a requirement would be a violation of psychometric best practices.
+H&W does not presently offer a PRPC preparatory course.
+There are no continuing education courses that applicants must attend in order to apply for PRPC, such a requirement would be a violation of psychometric best practices.